Willi Castro Preview, Player Props: Twins vs. Mets

 Willi Castro At The Plate

-- Castro has 16 doubles, three triples, five home runs and 26 walks while hitting .247.
+- Castro is hitting .247 with 16 doubles, three triples, five home runs and 27 walks.

-- In 4.3% of his games this year, he has hit a home run, and 1.5% of his trips to the dish.
+- He has homered in four games this year (4.3%), leaving the park in 1.5% of his trips to the dish.

-- In 22 games this season (23.7%), Castro has picked up an RBI, and in four of those games (4.3%) he had more than one.
+- Castro has had an RBI in 22 games this season (23.4%), including four multi-RBI outings (4.3%).
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.